Hard-Constrained Deep Learning for Climate Downscaling: Results and discussion

 \subsection{Different architectures}

-As shown in Figures \ref{fig:wc}, \ref{fig:gan}, \ref{fig:convgru}, and \ref{fig:flow} for all architectures (CNN, GAN, ConvGRU, FlowConvGRU), adding the constraint layers enforces the constraint and improves the evaluation metrics compared to the CNN case.
+As shown in Figure \ref{fig:main} for all architectures (CNN, GAN, ConvGRU, FlowConvGRU), adding the constraint layers enforces the constraint and improves the evaluation metrics compared to the CNN case.
 Constraining the GAN leads to less of a performance boost, but AddCL and SmCL still enhance the predictions compared to the unconstrained GAN.
-Including the temporal dimensions, the constraining improves the prediction quality much more significantly than in the case with just a single time step (see Figures \ref{fig:convgru} and \ref{fig:flow}).
+Including the temporal dimensions, the constraining improves the prediction quality much more significantly than in the case with just a single time step (see Figure \ref{fig:main}).